-All full-time matriculated students in the degree programs who attended the previous 12-week session may attend the 6-week session without additional tuition fees.
+All full-time matriculated resident students in the degree programs who attended the previous 12-week session may attend the 6-week session without additional tuition fees.
+Please refer to the information on residency and certification under the Tuition section of the catalog.

 Among the advantages the 6-week modules offer is the opportunity to take added courses that, in some programs, may make it possible to earn the Associate Degree in less than two full years.
 Students who choose to attend only the two 12-week sessions have an opportunity to seek employment to earn additional funds, obtain field experience, or to fill co-op requirements.